you are looking for something not offered on our web-site, I

 was in 2005, taking my 10" telescope to Chile.
 Observing

 by Ray Cash.
 The other great trip was to West Texas, to visit

 the McDonald Observatory and tour it with the chief astronomer,

-arranged by my friends Jimi Lowrey and Steve Gottlieb.
+arranged by Jimi Lowrey and Steve Gottlieb.

 Finally, I enjoy being able to write astronomy content, specifically

 what to observe, for a major astronomy manufacturer and worldwide